Oyen

-Oyen is a town in east-central Alberta, Canada near the Saskatchewan boundary and north of Medicine Hat.
+Oyen is a town in Southern Alberta, Canada near the Saskatchewan boundary and north of Medicine Hat.
 It is on Highway 41, 4 km south of its junction with Highway 9.

 Early name, Bishopburg, was changed in 1912 to honour Andrew Oyen, an early settler who sold his homestead for the townsite.

 Oyen is the service centre for a large but sparsely populated dryland farming area.
 In the surrounding area wheat, barley, and canola are important crops, and beef cattle are raised.

 Geography

 Climate

 Oyen experiences a semi-arid climate (Köppen climate classification BSk).
 Winters are long, cold and dry, while summers are short and warm.
 Precipitation is low, with an annual average of 322 mm, and is heavily concentrated in the warmer months.
 Oyen's precipitation is narrowly below being a humid continental climate, a type it closely resembles in terms of yearly temperatures.